 In prior semesters, BU has also had a student seminar in number theory and algebraic geometry; this may happen again in the future.

-Most of the material on this page was taken from the old STAGE webpage developed by Kiran Kedlaya.
+Much of the material on this page was taken from the old STAGE webpage developed by Kiran Kedlaya.